REVOL7/BIOS-GUIDE-FOR-AMD-RYZEN/README.md

 - Disable

 The Global C-States Control controls IO based C-state generation and DF Cstates, including core processor C-States.
 Disabling this feature means that the CPU cores can only be in C0 (active) or C1 state because the C1 state cannot be disabled.
 A CPU core will be in C1 state if the core is halted by the OS.
-If you have a low latency or extremely low jitter use case, then consider disabling DF C-states as described in this Guide.
+If you have a low latency or extremely low jitter use case, then consider disabling DF C-states as described in this guide.
 AMD strongly recommends not disabling Global C-states except for debugging.

 If you are using *Core Performance Boost*, disabling this option comes with a performance penalty.
 You might want to disable this feature if you are using a static OC.
 This setting alone can have an important impact on the system's performance, make your own tests and conclusions.